Search by topic, passage, or keyword

 The Warning of Apostasy

-If we are going to grow as a Christian, we have to leave the elementary teachings of Christ behind and go forward in Spiritual growth (vv.
+If we are going to grow as a Christian, we must leave the elementary teachings of Christ behind and go forward in Spiritual growth (vv.
 1-3).
 This next passage is perhaps one of the most difficult and controversial passages in the entire Bible (vv.
 4-6).
-The issue centers ar …
+The issue centers around whether …

 Peter Preaches to Cornelius’ Household